statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 # States & Channels

-A state channel can be thought of as a set of data structures (called "states") committed to and exchanged between a fixed set of actors (which we call participants), together with some execution rules.
+A state channel can be thought of as a private ledger containing balances and other arbitrary data housed in a data structure which we call a "state".
+The state of the channel is updated, committed to and exchanged between a fixed set of actors (which we call participants), together with some execution rules.

 !!! info